MarinosTBH/mohamed-amine-terbah/README.md

 https://search.google.com/search-console?resource_id=https%3A%2F%2Fmat-dev-blog-nextjs.vercel.app%2F

 Version 2 (New release)
-First Refactor from pages to app router = DONE css to tailwind DONE
+- First Refactor from pages to app router
+- Css to tailwind
-    - Fixing image optimization with image loader for Next Image Done
+    - Fixing image optimization with image loader for Next Image
-    - Get rid of old css DONE
+    - Get rid of old css
-    - Still Theme ???
-DONE
+    - Still Theme
     - Added pagination for posts
     - New look modal

-Shocase Projects
+- Showcase Projects
 Database for posts
 Crawler from the internet
 Newsletter and emailing